 Since engagement is closely associated with renewal, developing a clear member engagement strategy is one of the best things you can do to ensure the future health of your organization.

 In this article, you’ll learn how to leverage simple online tools to better understand your members, engage them more deeply, and keep them coming back year after year.

-Start By Understanding Them
+3 Steps to Better Understand Them

 The first step is to get really clear on what makes your members tick.
 What do they value?
 What motivated them to join your association and why do they keep coming back?

 By getting to know members on a human level, you can group them into different categories.
 This, in turn, will help you identify who’s engaged, who’s lost interest, and what’s making them feel that way.

 Ultimately, understanding how your members think and feel is the only way to truly give them what they want out of their membership.
 This will also help you craft a compelling member value proposition.

 Ready to get to know your members?
 Here are three practical tips for getting started.

 Data isn’t everything, but it can give you a high-level view of who your members are and how they’re engaging with your association.

 For example, user data can provide insights into whether members open and read your emails, how often they log on to your website, and what kinds of content they spend the most time on.
 It can also help you identify amenities or member benefits that are attracting lots of attention, as well as those that have fallen by the wayside.

 2. Send Out Surveys